Power Defense (PlayEveryWare)

-Power Defense is a fun and exciting twist to the tower defense genre for the DSi Ware and 3DS E Store.
+Power Defense is a fun and exciting twist to the tower defense genre for the DSi Ware and 3DS E-Store.
 Players control a moving base and must manage tower resources by plugging and unplugging towers.
-This is the first professional game in which I had a role as a Jr. Designer.
-Now through practice I have become more involved in future projects at PlayEveryWare during the developmental stages.
-This is also my first professional example of world building for a multigame expanded universe scenario.
+Power Defense is the first professional game in which I had a role as a Designer.
+Now through practice, I have become more involved in future projects at PlayEveryWare during the developmental stages.
+PD is also my first professional example of world-building for a multigame expanded universe scenario.

 Assisted with game concept and rules of play

 During the initial design, I played a junior role helping to build upon the game concept and rules of play.
 Learning how to create a GDD and how to present my ideas in a structured way was very helpful and allowed me to communicate better with my art and with other parts of the team.
 Using this combination of art and game design has been very helpful when explaining abstract ideas or systems for projects.

 Built mythos for humorous multigame expanded universe

 In the cinematic stills for the game below you can catch a glimpse of what the world has in store.
 I thought about trying to get the feel of mixing the fun and exciting world of Hanna-Barbera action cartoons with the diversity of Star Trek, which lends themselves well to a universe where many types of things and characters can exist without stepping on each other’s toes.
 On top of the fun setting, I wanted to create characters people could relate with fully.
 “Power Defense” allowed me to start with archetypal protagonists that people would instantly know, as I was not initially allowed to use dialogue in the game.
 Having the ability to create this world on paper and as an artist has been especially rewarding due to the full control of the content, I get to put out in regards to the story and universe.

 Communicated design ideas visually between art and programming teams